 In June 2021, Feeding Tampa Bay purchased land located in Tampa, Florida for \$6,996,000.
 The land was funded entirely through capital campaign funds raised during fiscal 2021.
-The Food Bank is using the land to build a new comprehensive food distribution and community empowerment center.
-Pre-construction site improvements began in 2022 and construction continued in 2023.
-The new center is scheduled to open in fiscal 2024.
+The Food Bank built a new comprehensive food distribution and community empowerment center on the land.
+The Food Bank moved operations into the new center in April 2024.
+As of June 30, 2024, the building and related construction-in-progress assets had not been placed into service as the final construction walk-throughs were not completed by year-end.